na-na-hi/renget/archive/guier.md

 ***
 ####->What Is Star Citizen/SQ42?<-

-Star Citizen is an ambitious kickstarter videogame project built on a fork of the CryEngine (now officially dubbed StarEngine) that consists of an MMO and singleplayer space opera.
-First announced on October 10th, 2012, at GDC by Chris Roberts, creator of the Wing Commander game series.
+Star Citizen is an ambitious kickstarter videogame project built on a fork of the CryEngine (now officially dubbed StarEngine) that consists of an MMO and singleplayer space opera, first announced on October 10th, 2012, at GDC by Chris Roberts, creator of the Wing Commander game series.
 Later that month, on October 18th, the [Star Citizen Kickstarter page](https://www.kickstarter.com/projects/cig/star-citizen) was officially launched, and quickly met its initial funding goal of $2 million.
-After the Kickstarter campaign finished, CIG transferred the project to their own website, where it continues fundraising today through ship sales—or "pledges," if you will.
+After the Kickstarter campaign reached its goal and beyond, CIG transferred the project to their own website, where it continues fundraising today primarily through ship sales—or "pledges," if you will.

-The MMO portion of Star Citizen, the "**[Persistent Universe](https://starcitizen.tools/Persistent_Universe)**", is an immersive space sim open world PvPvE sandbox, that is currently still in its alpha development phase.
-The PU currently consists of 100 player cap servers and one explorable star system called **Stanton** and is home to:
+The MMO portion of Star Citizen, the "**[Persistent Universe](https://starcitizen.tools/Persistent_Universe)**", is an immersive open world space sim  PvPvE sandbox, that is currently still in its alpha development phase.
+The PU consists of 100 player cap servers and one explorable star system called **Stanton** that is home to:
 >3 Planets.
 >1 Gas giant.
 >4 Handcrafted explorable cities per planet, including a floating city in the gas giant.
 >12 Moons, 3 in orbit per planet.
 >4 Orbital stations, and 16 more within [Lagrange points](https://starcitizen.tools/Lagrangian_point).
-Along with outposts of various types, [caves](https://starcitizen.tools/Caves_and_caverns), small underground facilities, [a prison](https://starcitizen.tools/Prison), and an outlaw station called [Grim Hex](https://starcitizen.tools/Grim_HEX).
+Along with derelict outposts of various types, [caves](https://starcitizen.tools/Caves_and_caverns), small underground facilities, [a prison](https://starcitizen.tools/Prison), and an outlaw space station called [Grim Hex](https://starcitizen.tools/Grim_HEX).
 You can visit all these seamlessly without any loading screens, flying around in your ship, or walking in first person.
 There are over [100 flyable ships/variants](https://starcitizen.tools/Purchasing_ships), that can be bought for [in-game currency](https://starcitizen.tools/Alpha_UEC).
-The game currently offers a few different professions, with various levels of polish and depth that I've listed in detail further down.
+The game currently offers a few different professions, with various levels of polish and depth that I've given a brief rundown further on here.
-As it stands, **there is no solid release date** for any "official" persistent universe launch, as we are still waiting on many more features, along with [core networking technology](https://youtu.be/cVvp1b7thzw?t=65) to have multiple game servers to work simultaneously in a "server mesh" ([recently unveiled a working prototype here](https://youtu.be/xKWa4WoTkV4?t=5140)) that allows for more star systems and players within the same game shard.
+As it stands, **there is no solid release date** for any "official" persistent universe launch, as we are still waiting on many more features, along with [core backend networking technology](https://youtu.be/cVvp1b7thzw?t=65) to allow multiple game servers to work simultaneously in a "server mesh" ([recently unveiled a working prototype here](https://youtu.be/xKWa4WoTkV4?t=5140)) that will enable for far more content such as more star systems and players within the same game shard, and far better server performance.
 [This recent video shows off what StarEngine can currently do](https://www.youtube.com/watch?v=nWm_OhIKms8), but it's far from finished.

 **[Squadron 42](https://starcitizen.tools/Squadron_42)** is a cinematic single-player campaign that takes place in the [Vega](https://starcitizen.tools/Vega_system) and [Odin](https://starcitizen.tools/Odin_system) Star Systems, set before the events of the persistent universe.
 Chris Roberts said himself that SQ42 will be "this generation's wing commander", and has, for the most part, been the main development focus of CIG.
 SQ42 boasts an impressive A-list Hollywood cast with actors such as Gary Oldman, Mark Hamill, Gillian Anderson, Mark Strong, Andy Serkis, John Rhys-Davies, and more.